crispinagar/crispinagar_phd_thesis/README.md

 Make sure you change everything that needs changing, like your name (must include the initial of your middle name), your supervisor's name, the colour scheme, the Declaration of Authorship, thesis title etc.

-The UoM guidelines require that any blank page has the words ``Blank page'' on it, so I made a command for that.
-If you'd like to insert a blank page that has ``Blank page'' smack bang in the middle, just use \UoMBlankPage
+The UoM guidelines require that any blank page has the words "Blank page" on it, so I made a command for that.
+If you'd like to insert a blank page that has "Blank page" smack bang in the middle, just use `\UoMBlankPage`

 The guidelines are also a bit weird about numbering, and font is important.